SungJJinKang/EveryCulling/README.md

 - Screen Space AABB Area Culling ( Project Entity's AABB bount to Screen Space, if Aread of Projected AABB is less than setting, Cull it )

 ## View Frustum Culling using SIMD, Multithreading

-Transform Data of Entities is stored linearlly to maximize utilizing SIMD.
+#### Feature 1 : Transform Data of Entities is stored linearlly to maximize utilizing SIMD. ( **Data oriented Design** )
-**Data oriented Design!!!!!!**
-For calculating Object is In Frustum, Objects Position data is stored linearlly....
-This will increase cache hitting!!
+For Maximizing Cache Hitting, Data is allocated adjacently.

 Ordinary Way
 ```c++